csci174/fall2024/pages/index.md

 > 1. The midterm has been cancelled.
 There will still be a cumulative final exam.
 > 1. Some of the topics have been consolidated, and some of the labs have been shortened.
 > 1. The schedule has been reformatted to be more conducive to remote learning.

+Please note that this schedule is subject to change.
+It is your responsibility to keep up with the schedule by attending class and keeping up with the course announcements.
+See the [syllabus](syllabus/) for more information on the course format.